JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-images.md

 | XML vector   | `decodeToImageVector()`  | `ImageVector` |
 | SVG          | `decodeToSvgPainter()`   | `Painter`     |

-Reading a file or a network response blocks the calling thread, so it should be performed outside the UI thread.
+Reading a file or a network response blocks the calling thread, so always perform these operations outside the UI thread.

 The following example declares an `AsyncImage()` composable that loads an image in the `Dispatchers.IO` context and shows the image when it's ready: